shwilliam/shwilliam.github.io/src/blog/obscuring-the-dom.md

 ## 2. Hidden for screen users

-With minimalism dominating web design, it may seem natural to remove as many "inessential" elements as possible, often without considering the differing ways in which users navigate our site.

-To **clean up the visual UI but ensure elements are picked up by ATs**, the most common technique is to move an element offscreen, or hide without width or height 0.
+To **clean up the visual UI but ensure elements are picked up by ATs** , the most common technique is to move an element offscreen, or hide without width or height 0.
 There are a plethora of CSS snippets that will achieve this, most of which are variations of the example shown below.

 ```css
 .sr-only {